michalorman/michalorman.github.com/_posts/2012-06-20-agile-is-delivering-business-value.md

 business**.
 Conference was very interesting despite that it wasn't much about business.
 My general observation is that most discussions about agile is missing the point.
 I've realized that after great talk of **Arie van Bennekum**.
-He said:
+His definition of Agile is:

-> Agile is a way of delivering business value in a adaptive way.
+> Serving the business by being adaptive

 Most of time people are fighting lightweight vs. traditional methods of project management.
 Scrum or Kanban like those are the only way to do